 - hot sauce, to taste

 Set the broiler to high.
-Pop the tomatoes on a baking try, cut side up, making sure they aren't touching each other.
+Pop the tomatoes on a baking try, cut side down, making sure they aren't touching each other.
 Pop under the broiler for about 10 minutes each side but WATCH THEM (using tongs to flip them after the first ten minutes).
 You want them to be charred but not completely burnt.
 A little bit of black is ok.

 Transfer the grilled tomatoes to a large saucepan.
 Add in the salt and pepper and a splash of hot sauce (I only add a little bit, as I am serving to kids, but do what works for your tastes).